-- Zhao, J., and Xiaoyun Chang (2014) Car Licensing in Guangzhou: an Interplay between Demand and Expectation, working paper
+- Zhao, J., and Xiaoyun Chang (2014) Impossible Elasticity: Behavioral Economics Experiment in the Hybrid Car Licensing in Guangzhou, working paper

 - Jinhua Zhao and David Block-Schachter (2013) Lotteries vs. Auctions: China’s Experiments in Managing Automobile Growth , Asia Pacific Memo #215 Apr 2013

-Part III: Three Issues: Commonality in Transportatino Policy Making
+Part III: Three Issues: Commonality in Transportation Policy Making

 Public acceptance and interactive policy-making